Jarrar family: History

 The Jarrar family migrated to Marj Ibn Amer (Jezreel Valley) in the Lajjun district from the Balqa region in 1670.
 They became an economic power and gained control over what would become Sanjak Jenin in the early 19th century.
 The area was known for its grain, tobacco and cotton production.
 It also marked the border between Galilee and Jabal Nablus, linked the coast to the interior and contained the market town of Jenin.
 The Jarrars' political power was punctuated by their peasant militia and their heavily fortified, hilltop throne village of Sanur.
 Sanur was built by a branch of the Jarrar family, that moved there from nearby Jaba', which was another fortified village of the Jarrars.

 In the 18th century, the Jarrar family was at the forefront of various conflicts between the governors of Acre and the rural clans and urban notables of Jabal Nablus.
 Acre was a rising power and as its successive governors attempted to expand their zone of influence, they entered into conflict with the Jarrar family because of the proximity of Marj Ibn Amer to Acre.
-The first serious battle occurred in 1735 with Sheikh Zahir al-Umar over control over Nazareth, a principal center of trade in the interior between Jabal Nablus and the Levantine regions north of it.
-The town had for decades paid taxes to the Jarrar family, but Zahir al-Umar attempted to covet it.
+The first serious battle occurred in 1735 with Sheikh Daher al-Umar over control over Nazareth, a principal center of trade in the interior between Jabal Nablus and the Levantine regions north of it.
+The town had for decades paid taxes to the Jarrar family, but Daher al-Umar attempted to covet it.
 His forces defeated the Jarrar family and the latter's leader, Sheikh Ibrahim Jarrar, was slain.

 As the Nablus-based Tuqan family expanded its control over parts of the city's rural hinterland, primarily through their seizure of the Bani Sa'b subdistrict from the Jayyusi family in 1766, the Jarrars attempted to halt the process of urban control over the hinterland.
-To pressure the Tuqans, they allowed Zahir al-Umar to pass through their territory without resistance and besiege Nablus in 1771 and 1773.
-The circumstances of these events placed the Tuqans and the Nimr family as the defenders of Ottoman sovereignty and the Jarrars as the backers of rebels, namely Zahir al-Umar and the resurgent Mamluks of Egypt under Ali Bey Al-Kabir.
+To pressure the Tuqans, they allowed Daher al-Umar to pass through their territory without resistance and besiege Nablus in 1771 and 1773.
+The circumstances of these events placed the Tuqans and the Nimr family as the defenders of Ottoman sovereignty and the Jarrars as the backers of rebels, namely Daher al-Umar and the resurgent Mamluks of Egypt under Ali Bey Al-Kabir.

-Following Zahir al-Umar's death, Jezzar Pasha succeeded him as governor and unlike his predecessor, he developed close relations with the Ottoman government, eventually being entrusted with the governorship of Sidon Province and Damascus Province.
+Following Daher al-Umar's death, Jezzar Pasha succeeded him as governor and unlike his predecessor, he developed close relations with the Ottoman government, eventually being entrusted with the governorship of Sidon Province and Damascus Province.
 He also cultivated close ties with the Tuqans.
 The Jarrars meanwhile resisted Jezzar's efforts to centralize control over Palestine.
 As a result, their fortress at Sanur was twice besieged by Jezzar's troops in 1790 and 1795, both ending unsuccessfully for Jezzar.